Michael Hardie Boys: Governor-General

-Retirement
+Retirement and death

 After his retirement as Governor-General of New Zealand, Hardie Boys served as a judge of the Kiribati Court of Appeal.
-He now lives in retirement at Waikanae.
+He lived in retirement at Waikanae, where he helped out at Kapanui School's literacy programme.

 In 2004, Hardie Boys stated his opposition to New Zealand becoming a republic, stating in an interview: "If it ain't broke, don't fix it."

+Hardie Boys died in Waikanae on 29 December 2023, at the age of 92.
+His wife, Mary, Lady Hardie Boys, died on 26 June 2024, also at Waikanae.